Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

-\Cref{F:results_interiornet_space} depicts the evolution of the mapped free space volumes during the three sequences using each mapping strategy.
-As a qualitative result, \Cref{F:results_interiornet_slices} illustrates occupancy map cross-sections obtained at image frame $160$ of Seq.
-1. The plots in \Cref{F:results_interiornet_space} verify that the completion methods (yellow, purple) consistently map significantly more free space compared to using only the raw depth (orange), even with a small number of images, while free space error is kept relatively low and grows slowly. \Cref{F:results_interiornet_slices} depicts visually the greater proportion of free space (blue areas) achieved using depth completion, especially on the side of the room away from the depth camera (bottom).
-This portrays the benefit of using our completion framework for mapping in large environments where raw depth coverage is limited.
+\Cref{F:results_interiornet_space} depicts the evolution of the mapped free space during the three sequences using different mapping strategies.
+As a qualitative result, \Cref{F:results_interiornet_slices} illustrates occupancy map cross-sections at image frame $160$ of Seq.
+1. The plots in \Cref{F:results_interiornet_space} verify that the completion methods consistently map significantly more free space compared to using only the raw depth (orange), even with a small number of images, while free space error is relatively low and grows slowly. \Cref{F:results_interiornet_slices} depicts visually the greater proportion of free space (blue areas) achieved using depth completion, especially on the side of the room away from the depth camera (bottom).
+This portrays the benefit of using our framework in large environments where raw depth coverage is limited.

-As a final comparison, the bottom images of \Cref{F:teaser} show the occupancy map cross-sections from \Cref{F:results_interiornet_slices} overlaid on the output meshes obtained using the `R' and `R+C' approaches.
-We confirm that the free space in the room is much more complete using our depth completion pipeline, with the reconstruction quality remaining visually similar.
+The bottom images of \Cref{F:teaser} show the occupancy map cross-sections from \Cref{F:results_interiornet_slices} overlaid on the output meshes obtained using the `R' and `R+C' approaches.
+We confirm that the free space in the room is much more complete using our depth completion pipeline.
+As expected, reconstruction quality remains visually similar; our strategy for integrating free space with highly uncertain completions prevents creating artefacts which may compromise navigation safety.